Overview

 Affiliation

-IDPC is a member of the European Civil Society Forum on Drugs, of the Vienna NGO Committee on Drugs, and of the New York NGO Committee on Drugs, as well as CoNGO.
+IDPC is a member of the European Civil Society Forum on Drugs, the Vienna NGO Committee on Drugs, the New York NGO Committee on Drugs, the Alliance of NGOs on Crime Prevention and Criminal Justice, as well as CoNGO.
 IDPC also has ECOSOC Consultative Status.

 Member organisations